GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/3-primitive-types.md

 `(randomValue as string).toUpperCase();`

-The other version is the “angle-bracket" syntax:
+The other version is the "angle-bracket" syntax:

 `(<string>randomValue).toUpperCase();`